 Arts Education

-The Public Arts Trust of India is actively working with Government Museums and schools to facilitate more equitable access to arts and culture for all of Jaipur and Jodhpur’s communities.
+The Public Arts Trust of India is actively working with Government Museums and schools to facilitate more equitable access to arts and culture for all of Jodhpur’s communities.

 Creative Arts Education Programme